agileware/civicrm-sysadm-guide/docs/setup/oauth.md

 The OAuth protocols define an access-control system for Internet-based services.
 Compared to traditional access-control mechanisms (like simple password-based logins), OAuth provides more security features.
 For example, it can grant limited access to specific resources, and it can de-list devices or applications which misbehave.
 These features make it well-suited to large-scale technology providers like
 Google, Microsoft, or Facebook.
-If you wish to have CiviCRM interact with thir API's, then you probably need to configure OAuth.
+If you wish to have CiviCRM interact with their APIs, then you probably need to configure OAuth.

 At time of writing, most implementations use OAuth version 2 (OAuth2).
 We will briefly recap OAuth2 from a system-administration perspective and then dig into some specifics.